starikcetin/Eflatun.SceneReference/README.md

 var sceneGuid = SceneGuidToPathMapProvider.ScenePathToGuidMap[scenePath];
 ```

-### GUID to Address Map
+### Scene GUID to Address Map

 > **Warning**
 > This map is only relevant if addressables support is enabled.

 The `SceneGuidToAddressMapProvider` static class is responsible for providing the scene GUID to scene address mapping to the rest of the code.
-Unlike `SceneGuidToPathMapProvider`, this class cannot provide an inverse map, because the address of a scene is not guaranteed to be unique due to the design of addressables.
+Unlike `SceneGuidToPathMapProvider`, this class cannot provide an inverse map, because the address of an asset is not guaranteed to be unique due to the design of addressables.
 Instead, it provides two methods called `GetGuidFromAddress` and `TryGetGuidFromAddress` that serve the same purpose.

 Getting the GUID from address can fail in following cases:
-1. No scene with the given address is found in the map (`AddressNotFoundException`).
+1. No scene with the given address found in the map (`AddressNotFoundException`).
-2. Multiple scenes have the given address (`AddressNotUniqueException`).
+2. Multiple scenes found with the given address in the map (`AddressNotUniqueException`).
 3. Addressables support is disabled (`AddressablesSupportDisabledException`).

 ```cs